doluk/us3utils/README.md

 Before using the database connection values have to be changed!

 ## merge_model_xmls.py
-Utils program for merging multiple model xmls in a given directory and creating a new model xml and a c(s,ff0) file in style of sedfit (pending).
+Utils program for merging multiple model xmls in a given directory and creating a new model xml and a c(s,ff0) file in style of sedfit.
 Useable directly from the commandline, but supports also input.
 Necessary input values: directory
 ```bash
 python merge_model_xmls.py